oddbird/oddsite/content/2017/03/06/pattern-making.rst

 That may not be a common use-case, but it can come in handy for automating repetitive patterns.
-More important to OddBird's daily use, we can also automate some basic style guides with very little effort — looping through the maps to get all the data we need.
+More important to OddBird’s daily use, we can also automate some basic style guides with very little effort — looping through the maps to get all the data we need.
-We'll get to that later.
+We’ll get to that later.

 The Map Problem